-While our humble species has learned a lot about the sun’s fickle behavior, we are still very much in the dark about this ultra-radiant sphere of fusion and scorching heat.
-As Eugene Parker, the man who discovered the solar wind, recently said, “The sun is the primary puzzle in the universe.”
+While our humble species has learned a lot about the sun’s behavior, we are still very much in the dark about the ultra-radiant sphere of fusion and scorching heat.
+And as Eugene Parker, the man who discovered the solar wind, said, “The sun is the primary puzzle in the universe.”

-With today being the summer solstice — or the longest day of the year — let’s look at the ways we’re attempting to grasp the cosmic enigma we call the sun.
+With the arrival of the summer solstice — or the longest day of the year — Inverse has rounded up five ways researchers are attempting to grasp the cosmic enigma we call the sun.

 1. The Royal Observatory, Belgium

 The Royal Observatory in Belgium is the keeper of the International Sunspot Number.
-Sunspots, first documented by Galileo Galilei, are cooler regions on the sun’s surface that form, disappear, and move around over time.
+Sunspots, first documented by Galileo Galilei in 1610, are cooler regions on the sun’s surface that form, disappear, and move around over time.
 They’re associated with solar flares, outbursts of radiation born from magnetic thunderstorms on the sun’s surface.
 Sometimes, the sun is covered in these solar boils, and other times, it’s spot-free.

-On clear days, a long grey telescope protected under a white dome projects an image of the sun onto a large white piece of paper, where the sunspots show up as darker blotches, allowing astronomers to accurately draw and record the size and whereabouts of these phenomena.
+On clear days, a long grey telescope protected under a white dome projects an image of the sun onto a large white piece of paper, where the sunspots show up as darker blotches.
+These allow astronomers to accurately draw and record the size and whereabouts of these phenomena.

 2. The National Solar Observatory in Sunspot, New Mexico

 Yes, Sunspot is a place, over 9,000 feet up in south central New Mexico that you too can visit.
-For over 50 years, the National Solar Observatory has exploited the area’s dry, clear air (the mountains are bounded by desert), capturing precise, high-resolution images of the sun while promoting solar education.
+For over 50 years, the National Solar Observatory has exploited the area’s dry, clear air (the mountains are bounded by desert) to capture precise, high-resolution images of the sun while promoting solar education.

 3. The Solar Telescope Atop Maui, Hawaii